manuelbomi/Apache-Kafka-Enterprise-Microservices-Platform-on-Kubernetes/README.md

 ## Project Overview

-CThis repository demonstrates a production-grade, enterprise-level event-driven microservices architecture built using:
+This repository demonstrates a production-grade, enterprise-level event-driven microservices architecture built using:

 - [x] Apache Kafka (KRaft mode, no Zookeeper)